CaioRodrigues200/Photonics-training/Projects/Microring resonator/README.md

 ![DC Transmission Coefficients](Media/DCTransmissionCoefs.png) ![RR Transmission Coefficients](Media/RRTransmissionCoefs.png)

+The basic spectral properties of an All-pass-filter (APF) ring resonator can easily be derived by assuming continuous wave (CW) operation and matching fields.
 Assuming no reflections back into the bus waveguide, can be stated that the ratio between the transmited and incident field on it is:

 ![Transmited Field Ratio](Media/TransmitedFieldRatio.png) (eq.1)